nbros652/bash-arg-parser/README.md

 *<sub>WARNING: do not mix -k, -kVALUE, or --key formatting with key=value formatting</sub>*

-To utilize this script, simply place a copy of it in a path that can be accessed by your script.
-Then at the beginning of your bash script, include a line that reads `source /path/to/bash-arg-parser.sh`, filling in the actual path to the `bash-arg-parser.sh` script.
+To utilize these scripts, simply place copies of argParser.h and argParser.class in the same path as your script.
+Then at the beginning of your bash script, include a line that reads `source argParser.h`.
+Then you must create an argParser "object" (it's not a true object) by including a line like this `argParser scriptArgs`, where `scriptArgs` could be anything you want it to be.

+If you want to use this in your functions, you do *not* need to include `source argParser.h` again.
+All you need to do is create another argParser "object" inside the function.
+Something like `argParser funcArgs`, where `funcArgs` could be any name other than that which you have already used would be sufficient.

 Functions of Note
 -----------------
-Once sourced by your bash script, this script exposes four functions of interest to your script:
+Once argParser.h has been sourced by your bash script and you've created an argParser, four functions of interest will have been created.
+These are called like this *object_name*.*function_name* (eg. scriptArgs.getSwitches):
  1. `getSwitches`: this function takes no arguments and simply returns a space-delimited list of switches that were used when you called your script.
  2. `getArg`: this function takes one or more switch names as arguments and outputs the value of the switch that was provided when the script was run.
 If more than one switch is provided to `getArg`, they are processed in alphabetical order, and the first one returning a value is outputted.
 If none of the provided switches were found, the function returns with a status that evaluates to false.
  3. `setArgVars`: this function takes no arguments and creates one variable for each switch.
 The names of the variables correspond to the names of the switches used not including any leading dashes.
 The value assigned to any given variable is the value associated with the switch of the same name.
 If the switch name is not also a valid variable name, then this is noted in stderr, and variable assignment is skipped.